VR-on-Linux/VR-on-Linux/README.md

 3. Go to the **Betas** tab
 4. Under **Beta Participation**, select **linux_v1.14**
 5. Refer to [this issue comment](https://github.com/ValveSoftware/SteamVR-for-Linux/issues/465#issuecomment-932174544) to fix vrwebhelper
-6. Select **Proton 5.13** for each Windows game you want to play with this SteamVR version
+6. For each Windows Unity game or any other Windows game that crashes, select **Proton 5.13**, which should make the game playable

 ----